Red Lake County is named after Red Lake and Red Lake River which the Ojibways named for the lake for its wine-like color at sunset.

 Contractor: James Brady

-Description: The building faces east and is a two story red colored brick structure.
-The building is located on sloped landscaped grounds.
+Description: The building faces east and is a two story red colored brick and concrete structure.
+The building is located on sloped landscaped grounds in the center of the city.
 On each of the four corners are pavilions of the brick with small drums and domes.
 A large central dome, was removed in the 1940′s leaving the square balustered platform.
 The main east entrance is topped by a classic pediment and emtablature.
 Inside, a two-story central rotunda has arched openings onto the second level circling hallway.
+The courtroom is located on the second story.

 Note: The first courthouse was built in 1896 and burned in 1909.